Daniel Piazza (Curator): There's no piece of paper on the face of the earth that's more gone over than the square inch that comprises a postage stamp.

 Kessler: The exposure is extraordinary.
 They may print 40 million stamps, 60 million stamps.

-Stahl: When I've done a stamp and it appears on my mail, it comes to my door, I just think it's exciting.
+Stahl: When I've done a stamp and it appears on my mail, and it comes to my door, I just think it's exciting.
 I think it's really, really fun.
 I don't know why it gives me such a charge, but it does.